clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 1. Verify if the PDF and CSV are only stored once not twice or thrice in the server
 1. Storing of the PDF file is ongoing and now server is unreachable all of a sudden, then during next time,
    already present PDF should be deleted and a write should be triggered again.
+   Contains two tests
+    1. checking for deletion
+    1. checking if write is triggered again.
    (Some time what happens is a pdf file will be present but in corrupted state because of unsuccessful writing/storing Hence such uncorrupted copies should be deleted so that even confusion can be eleminated )
 1. When reading the CSV from the server if the server is inaccessible then maximum of 10 attempts to read should be performed
     before displaying an error message.(contains design decision)
-1. When storing a PDF ,If a server is not accessible verify if reconnecting to the server happens 10 times(design decision) and then
-   display error message (contains design decision)
+1. When storing a PDF ,If a server is not accessible verify if reconnecting to the server happens 10 times(design decision)     and only then error message is prompted (contains design decision)
 1. If the above robustness issues are recurring for 4 more counts , connection problem should be reported to the user.
     (contains design decision)